 Credit risk is the potential for loss arising from the inability of a counterparty, issuer, insurer or other obligor to fulfil its contractual obligations.
-Credit risk mainly arises from loans granted to the borrower euro area Member States.
-Ultimately, the decision to lend to a Member State is taken by the Shareholders who guarantee the EFSF issuances.
+Credit risk mainly arises from loans granted to the borrower euro area member states.
 Monthly reports are supplied to Shareholders detailing their guarantee consumption in respect of each bond and bill issued by the EFSF.